 This is how it feels to be in the cycle.
-It’s easy to put things off and avoid dealing with them, even though you know you’ll need to.
+It’s easy to put things off and avoid dealing with them, even though you know that you’ll eventually need to.

-Add this to a busy life, and you might even feel justified in putting off your health, your exercise, important conversations with your partner, or anything really, because it’s not pressing right in front of you.
+Add this bit of avoidance to a busy life, and you might even feel justified in putting off important things like your health, your exercise routing, significant conversations with your partner, or anything really, because they’re not right in front of you.

 Let’s see if this sounds familiar...

 Phase 1 – Awareness

 You know you’re not operating as well as you could be, but it’s not bad enough to divert your attention.
 You’re aware of the issue, but you keep going anyways.